o-jasper/OptoComm/doc/usage.md

     } ChangingB;
     DynamicB b;

-So it needs a little buffer, the sender object, and an index for knowing wher it is in sending stuff.
+It needs a little buffer, the sender object, and an index for knowing where it is in sending stuff.
+So initially, we need:

     //Assume Buffer_cnt long enough, at least max(sizeof(ChangingA),sizeof(DynamicB),1) byte buffer_arr[Buffer_cnt];
     DtSend sender(buffer_arr, Buffer_cnt);
     uint16_t sender_i=0, sender_status = msg_id_1;

-The timing intterupt for `DtSend`  (TODO `next_delay` is pseudocode right now..)
+The timing interupt will do:  (TODO `next_delay` is pseudocode right now..)

-    if( any_bits_left(&sender) ) //Still bits left in the buffer.
+    if( any_bits_left(&sender) ) //Still bits left in the buffer, keep sending.
     {   next_delay(read_bit(&sender) ? dt_long : dt_short); }
     else //No bits left.
     {
         switch(sender_i)
-        {
+        {  //Sends the static one, this one iterates in the data structure of
+           // the thing itself.
+            case 0:
-            case 0: //Currently sending the identifier of the static one. sender_status = message_pointer(&sender, 0,sender_status, &stat,
+                sender_status = message_pointer(&sender, 0,sender_status, &stat,
                                                 buffer_arr,Buffer_cnt);
                 break;
             case 1:
-            //Not chopping at all since we dont know what `ChangingA` looks like,
+           //Since we dont know what it looks like, copies everything into the buffer,
-            // Basically all-ones catches everything, but copies it all at once
-            //and takes a buffer size >= `sizeof(ChangingA)`. sender_status = message_chopper(&sender, 1,sender_status, &a,
+           //and takes a buffer size >= `sizeof(ChangingA)`.
+           //Since `a` changes, we dont iterate over it. sender_status = message_chopper(&sender, 1,sender_status, &a,
                                                 0xffffffff,sizeof(ChangingA));
                 break;
             case 2:
            //We can chop this one up, using what we know of the structure;
+           // which means the buffer can be smaller.
            // int16_t,byte,int16_t is respectively 2,1,2 consecutive bytes,
            // so in 10010 the `1` indicates it whenever the next byte is attached. sender_status = message_chopper(&sender, 1,sender_status, &b,
                                                 0b10010,sizeof(ChangingB));
                 break;